Volkswagen Golf GTI (MK8) Carbon Ceramic Brakes Upgrade

 2. More stable heat behavior

 Carbon ceramic is chosen for what happens after repeated hard use, not just one stop from speed.
-StopFlex testing notes rotor surface friction can still hold around 0.3μ at 900°C, which is why serious drivers look to carbon ceramic when fade resistance and repeatability are priorities.
+STOPFLEX testing notes rotor surface friction can still hold around 0.3μ at 900°C, which is exactly why serious drivers reach for carbon ceramic when fade resistance and repeatability are the priority.

 3. Cleaner long-term ownership

-For street-driven cars, there is also a practical advantage: these rotors do not rust after rain exposure, and brake dust is very low when used with StopFlex pads.
-That makes the upgrade feel premium even when the car is simply being used every day.
+For street-driven cars, there is also a practical advantage: STOPFLEX rotors do not rust after rain exposure, and brake dust is very low when used with STOPFLEX pads.
+The upgrade looks and behaves premium even when the car is simply being used every day.

 How to evaluate fitment before you buy